Latak, Mazandaran

-Latak (لتاك) (Note: Also romanized as Latāk) is a village in, and the capital of, Miyandaman Rural District of Kuhestan District, Tonekabon County, Mazandaran province, Iran.
+Latak (لتاک) (Note: Also romanized as Latāk) is a village in, and the capital of, Miyandaman Rural District in Kuhestan District of Tonekabon County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 394 in 107 households, when it was in Baladeh Rural District of Khorramabad District.
 The following census in 2011 counted 343 people in 111 households.
 The 2016 census measured the population of the village as 434 people in 140 households.

-In 2019, Do Hezar and Seh Hezar Rural Districts were separated from Khorramabad District in the formation of Kuhestan District, and Miyandaman Rural District was created in the new district.
+In 2020, Latak was separated from the district in the formation of Kuhestan District and transferred to Miyandaman Rural District created in the same district.